Hermesiss/unity-buildplus/Packages/trismegistus.unity.buildplus/ReadMe.md

 Then open `Window/Package manager`, `All packages`, and install `Trismegistus Build+`

+## Add your own build path parameters

+You can see example usage in `StandardBuildParameters`

+1. Create static method with `PathParameter` return type and no arguments.
+Preferably in Editor class
+1. Add `[BuildPath]` attribute
+1. Construct proper `PathParameter`

+This method will be called on opening Build+ window, saving, building or pressing "Refresh".

 ## Readme from creator

 Build+ can help you to version your app in a straight-forward way and avoid some of the headaches with maintaining release notes outside of the development environment.
 With Build+ you can even include your release notes in the app itself!
 As Build+ evolves, additional useful features will be added to automating your builds.